 - Higher renewal prices

-Hostinger is owned by its employees and was established in 2004.
-It is based in Kaunas County in Lithuania.
+Hostinger‘s employees own the company, which they established in 2004.
+The home office is in Kaunas County in Lithuania.

 Hostinger has some great features with its fast loading time and minimal downtime.
-The biggest drawback is the upsells and needed upgrades to build a website on the starter plan.
+However, the biggest drawback is the upsells and needed upgrades to build a website on the starter plan.
 The prices are low, but the need to pay more becomes evident as you set up your website.